FATE ONE: A Prophecy

 “How could you tell!?” the tied man reflects, practically confessing before backpedaling.
 “How would you know I’m not from Kabbal?”

 “Easy.
-Bandits stopped raiding from the north ten years ago, when the town was wiped out in flame.”
+Your dialect,” the captain responds.
+“Besides, bandits stopped raiding from the north ten years ago, when that town was wiped out in flame.”

 The man rolls his eyes in defeat. “… Guess I should have kept up with the times, huh?”
 He laughs meekly, breaking into a wince as the large man snaps the stem to one of the piercing arrows.